microsoft/hummingbird/README.md

 *Hummingbird* is a library for accelerating inference (scoring/prediction) in traditional machine learning (ML) models.
 It  compiles traditional ML pipelines into tensor computations, which allows users to seamlessly leverage hardware acceleration without having to re-engineer their models.

 You can use *Hummingbird* to convert your trained traditional ML models into [PyTorch](https://pytorch.org/).
-Currently we support a variety of tree-based classifiers and regressors.
+Currently we support a variety of tree-based classifiers and regressors (list [here](https://github.com/microsoft/hummingbird/wiki/Supported-Operators)).
 These models include
 [scikit-learn](https://scikit-learn.org/stable/) Decision Trees and Random Forest, and also [LightGBM](https://github.com/Microsoft/LightGBM) and [XGBoost](https://github.com/dmlc/xgboost) Classifiers/Regressors.

 ## Installation